curl/curl/docs/libcurl/opts/CURLOPT_WILDCARDMATCH.md

     ftp://example.com/some/path/*.txt

-for all txt's from the root directory.
+matches all `.txt` files in the root directory.
 Only two asterisks are allowed within the same pattern string.

 ## ? - QUESTION MARK